 “What was it?”

-“Simply this: hunting had ceased to be what you call `a sporting proposition.’
+“Simply this: hunting had ceased to be what you call ‘a sporting proposition.’
 It had become too easy.
 I always got my quarry.
 Always.
-There is no greater bore than perfection.”
+However there is no greater bore than perfection.”

 The general lit a fresh cigarette.